Vet reveals everything you need to know about chocolate poisoning in dogs (plus what to do if your pup eats some)

 No matter how adorably they beg, it’s important to resist the temptation to give your dog chocolate.
 Depending on your dog’s size and the type of chocolate that you give (some are more toxic than others), even a very small amount of chocolate can be fatal.

-Instead of giving your dog chocolate, which can be toxic, stick to feeding high-quality dog treats.
-These treats are specifically developed to be both safe and tasty for dogs.
+Instead of giving your dog chocolate, which can be toxic, stick to feeding them the best dog treats.
+These snacks are specifically developed to be both safe and tasty for dogs.

 How much chocolate can a dog have before it's fatal?